rzagni/Informatica-2-ODI/README.md

 5. Run `infa2odi_ui` to access the GUI and begin the migration process.

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-See the full license details in [LICENSE.txt](LICENSE.txt).
+See the full license details in [LICENSE](LICENSE).

-### Author
+## Author
-- **Renzo Zagni** - Primary developer and maintainer.
+- **Renzo Zagni** - Primary developer and maintainer of Infa2ODI.